Ms. Olympia: 2005 Ms. Olympia changes

-On 6 December 2004, IFBB Professional Division Vice Chairman Jim Manion issued a memo introducing the so-called '20 percent rule' to all IFBB professional female athletes.
-It read, “For aesthetics and health reasons, the IFBB Professional Division requests that female athletes in Bodybuilding, Fitness and Figure decrease the amount of muscularity by a factor of 20%.
+On 6 December 2004, Manion issued a memo introducing the so-called '20 percent rule' to all IFBB professional female athletes.
+It read, "For aesthetics and health reasons, the IFBB Professional Division requests that female athletes in Bodybuilding, Fitness and Figure decrease the amount of muscularity by a factor of 20%.
 This request for a 20% decrease in the amount of muscularity applies to those female athletes whose physiques require the decrease regardless of whether they compete in Bodybuilding, Fitness or Figure.
-All professional judges have been advised of the proper criteria for assessing female physiques.”
-Needless to say the directive created quite a stir, and left many women wondering if they were one of “those female athletes whose physiques require the decrease”.
-On 26 April 2005, IFBB Professional Committee adopted, by a vote of 9 for, 1 against and 3 no votes, Resolution 2005-001, which removed weight classes to allow for one category only of competition in women’s professional bodybuilding and that it would take effect at the 2005 Ms. Olympia.
+All professional judges have been advised of the proper criteria for assessing female physiques."
+Needless to say the directive created quite a stir, and left many women wondering if they were one of "those female athletes whose physiques require the decrease".
+On 26 April 2005, IFBB Professional Committee adopted, by a vote of 9 for, 1 against and 3 no votes, Resolution 2005-001, which removed weight classes to allow for one category only of competition in women's professional bodybuilding and that it would take effect at the 2005 Ms. Olympia.

 According to Bill Dobbins, reports he heard that the moving the Ms. Olympia from Friday night to Saturday in the Las Vegas Convention Center for free and as part of the Expo was an attempt to improve pay-per-view sales and removing weight divisions was based on the perception that the men and women bodybuilders should operate according to the same rules.
-He also stated that both decisions were led by A360 Media, LLC and Benjamin and Joseph Weider.
+He also stated that both decisions were led by A360 Media, LLC and Ben Weider and Joe Weider.

-At the 2005 Ms. Olympia, Yaxeni Oriquen-Garcia dethroned Iris Kyle.
-According to Iris, she normally competes at 160–162 lb, but being the reigning Ms. Olympia she wanted to lead by example.
-At the 2005 Ms. Olympia, she stated she competed at 155 lb, while Yaxeni competed at 173 lb according to Steve Wennerstrom.
-Iris commented that it looked like Yaxeni had did the opposite of IFBB ADVISORY NOTICE 2004-006 and won because of it.
+At the 2005 Ms. Olympia, Yaxeni Oriquen dethroned Kyle.
+According to Kyle, she normally competes at 160–162 lb, but being the reigning Ms. Olympia she wanted to lead by example.
+At the 2005 Ms. Olympia, she stated she competed at 155 lb, while Oriquen competed at 173 lb according to Steve Wennerstrom.
+Kyle commented that it looked like Oriquen had done the opposite of IFBB ADVISORY NOTICE 2004-006 and won because of it.

-According to Bill Dobbins, he commented that Iris might have been slightly off from 2004 and looked a little too depleted or dehydrated compared to how she looked in previous Ms. Olympias, while Yaxeni looked the best he had ever seen of her, but that the differences was very small.
-He also commented in the report that prior to the 2005 Ms. Olympia there was speculation about how the judging would be conducted, which centered on the idea that the IFBB didn't Iris Kyle not win another Ms. Olympia title.
-He also stated that the decision wasn't primarily political and the Olympia audience wasn’t outraged by the decision.
+According to Dobbins, he commented that Kyle might have been slightly off from 2004 and looked a little too depleted or dehydrated compared to how she looked in previous Ms. Olympias, while Oriquen looked the best he had ever seen of her, but that the differences was very small.
+He also commented in the report that prior to the 2005 Ms. Olympia there was speculation about how the judging would be conducted, which centered on the idea that the IFBB didn't allow Kyle to win another Ms. Olympia title.
+He also stated that the decision wasn't primarily political and the Olympia audience wasn't outraged by the decision.